-Step One: Throw everything in the slow cooker turned to low (12 hours) or high (8 hours).
+Step One: Throw everything in the slow cooker turned to high for 12 hours.
 (That’s right: Pinto Beans in the Crock Pot without soaking!)

 Whew.
 I’m sweating after writing up such a difficult recipe for y’all.
 I do this out of love, you see.
 My writing and my food fetish is a love language of its own.

 Also!
 These beans FREEZE like a friggin’ charm, so you can portion them out and serve them any ole time.
 We love ours with a good ole Pork Tenderloin (scroll to the middle of the post for the easy recipe), with some cheesy cornbread, and even with some steamed rice and Tabascy (Tabasco for those of you who don’t know how I pronounce my fave condiment).

 Slow Cooker Pinto Beans

 - 2 tsp. chili powder

 - 1 tbs.
 Kosher salt